olowose-segun/Data-Science-Salary-Dashboard/README.md

   <img width="1810" height="166" alt="Screenshot 2026-09-07 014802" src="https://github.com/user-attachments/assets/c47664ed-841c-43a7-8761-664ebbc118b0" />

-## **Results & Observations**
+## 🔖**Results & Observations**
-- The top 5 highest-paying roles in the United States: Senior Data Scientist, Senior Data Engineer, Machine Learning Engineer, Data Scientist, and Data Engineer
+- The following are the top 10 highest-paying positions; business analyst, cloud engineer, data analyst, data engineer, data scientist, machine learning engineer, senior data analyst, senior data engineer, senior data scientist and software engineer.
-- Data Analyst ranks in the top 10 highest-paid roles
+- Yes, data analysis is a lucrative career skill, as it ranks among the top 10 highest-paid roles.
+- The United States is the highest-paying country for Data Scientists across all work schedules.
-- Indeed is the top job application platform for Data Analysts, with over 6,000 job postings in the United States
+- ***Indeed*** is the top job application platform for Data Analysts, with over 6,000 job postings in the United States.
+- The top 5 highest-paying roles in the United States are; Senior Data Scientist, Senior Data Engineer, Machine Learning Engineer, Data Scientist, and Data Engineer.

+## 💡**Conclusion**
+- Based on the findings, data analytics continues to be a financially rewarding career path, ranking within the top 10 highest-paying skills in data science.

+## 💡**Limitations**